crixo/k8s-as-backend/README.md

 Business logic applied by the k8s controller should be delegated to a queue and executed form there.
 K8s provides its own [queueing mechanism](https://godoc.org/k8s.io/client-go/util/workqueue).

-## Collaboration
-My current skills on *golang* are very limited.
-Any contribution to speed up the implementation, suggestions aimed to improve the quality of the code and the repo organization are more then welcome.

 I'm currently grabbing existing code samples from [multiple sources](notes.md) to quickly match the goal described above so prove the technical feasibility.

 ## Kubernetes Operator